 It’s super helpful!

-I spend about 5 minutes reading it before calling my son over, and then the full thing takes us 20 minutes tops.
-We do this about 4 times per week, and take days off when I’m just drained.
+The full thing took us 20 minutes tops.
+We schedule math about 4 times per week, and take days off when I’m just drained.

 It’s full of color, games, cutting and gluing, story problems, and comes with all the math manipulatives.
-My son asks for it and loves it!
+My son loved it.

 Read my full level k math review here!